TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 echo 'export DATABASE_PASSWORD="<role_password>"' >> ~/.bashrc
 ~~~

 Note here the name we've chosen for our environment variable: `DATABASE_PASSWORD`.
 Also, remember to update `<role_password>` in the command to what was set above!
-After entering the command, this variable lives in our environment.

-Let's test it out with the short assignment below.
+Now, this variable lives in our environment for us to use.
+As the variable is new, we'll want to reload the environment so that we can access it.
+To reload the environment, you can close and re-open your terminal.

+Once that's done, we can move to testing it out!

 </details>